Data migration

 At the same time, you might have originally had valid reasons for separate business units to operate in their own individual Salesforce orgs.
 However, today, it could be inhibiting greater collaboration.

-4. Manage Costs
+4. Manage costs

 An org consolidation allows you to run your business more efficiently, because you can assign tasks across groups, run consolidated reports, and have one org as the single source of truth.
 You can also save money on duplicate license costs for any users who need access to both original orgs; plus, you have lower costs for setting up and managing the same or similar fields or processes in both instances.
+This is ultimately a considerable cost saver.

-Information to Gather for a Salesforce Org Consolidation
+Information to gather for a Salesforce org consolidation

 As we’ve discussed, a Salesforce org merge is a considerable undertaking.
 That’s why it’s wise to be as organized as possible before you begin.
 And good organization starts with information gathering.
 Answer the following questions: